ADHD is a brain disorder that is present from birth or develops shortly after birth.

 In adults, symptoms include

 ADHD can be more difficult to diagnose during adulthood.
-Symptoms may be similar to those of mental disorders, including mood disorders Overview of Mood Disorders Mood disorders are mental health disorders that involve emotional disturbances consisting of long periods of excessive sadness (depression), excessive joyousness or elation (mania), or both... read more and anxiety disorders Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more .
+Symptoms may be similar to those of mental disorders, including mood disorders Overview of Mood Disorders Mood disorders are mental health conditions that involve long periods of excessive sadness (depression), excessive elation (mania), or both.
+Depression and mania represent the 2 emotional extremes... read more and anxiety disorders Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more .
 Adults who abuse alcohol and recreational drugs may also have similar symptoms.
 Doctors ask adults to complete questionnaires to diagnose ADHD, but they may also need to review records from school to confirm a pattern of inattention or impulsivity.

 Adults with ADHD may benefit from the same types of stimulant drugs as do affected children.
 They may also need counseling to help them improve their time management and develop other coping skills.

 ADHD has no known single specific cause, but genetic (inherited) factors are often present.
 Research indicates that ADHD likely involves abnormalities in neurotransmitters (substances that transmit nerve impulses within the brain).
-Some other risk factors include low birth weight (under 3 pounds [1500 grams]), head injury, brain infection, iron deficiency, obstructive sleep apnea Obstructive sleep apnea in children Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more , and lead exposure, as well as exposure to alcohol, tobacco, or cocaine before birth.
+Some other risk factors include low birth weight (under 3 pounds [1500 grams]), head injury, brain infection, iron deficiency, obstructive sleep apnea Obstructive sleep apnea Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more , and lead exposure, as well as exposure to alcohol, tobacco, or cocaine before birth.
+ADHD also is associated with traumatic events during childhood, for example, violence, abuse, or neglect.

 Some people have raised concerns about whether food additives and sugar may cause ADHD.
 Although some children seem to become overactive or impulsive after eating foods containing sugar, studies have confirmed that the brain differences that lead to ADHD are present at birth and that food and environmental factors do not cause the disorder.